Updated: Wednesday 10 June 2020

 We have developed protocols for in-port and underway operations for research vessels that

-- Define practices to minimize the possibility of COVID-19 being spread aboard a ship
+- Define practices in an effort to minimize the possibility of COVID-19 being spread aboard a ship

 - Describe how to immediately respond to a suspected case of COVID-19 on board.